yjlo123/runtime-tutorial/raw.md

 prt 'Hello World!'
 ```

-In the above embedded editor, you can write your program on the left and see the output of your program on the right after clicking the `Run` button.
+In the embedded editor above, you can write your program on the left and see the output of your program on the right after clicking the `Run` button.

 To run the program one more time, just click the `Run` button again after the previous execution is finished.

 To clear the console contents, you can click the console panel to focus on it, then type `clear` and press `Enter` key.

 Let's get back to the program itself.
-The above `Hello World` program has just one line code, which has a keyword `prt` and a quoted string `'Hello World'`
+The above `Hello World` program has just one-line code, which contains a keyword `prt` and a quoted string `'Hello World'`.

 ```code-block
 prt 'Hello World!'